amabdelmongy/dashboard/ReadMe.txt

 4. Make sure you have installed [Angular CLI](https://github.com/angular/angular-cli) already.
 If not, please install.
 5. Run in terminal: ```npm install```
 6. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-7. Build to productaion: ng build –prod –aot
+7. Build to productaion: ng build â€“prod â€“aot
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).